pacrowther/PHY11006/intro.md

-These notes have been produced by Prof Paul Crowther (Hicks E43) and are intended to support and complement (not replace) lectures for the thermal topic of PHY11006 in 2023/24.
-Both these notes and lecture slides have been adapted from material produced by previous lecturers of this topic (Dr Rhoda Hawkins; Dr Susan Cartwright) and formatted in [Jupyter Book format](https://jupyterbook.org) for uniformity with mechanics and waves topics.
-A few sections have been added (e.g. mean free path) while others (e.g. Stirling and Rankine engines) have been omitted in 2023/24, but the syllabus remains largely unchanged overall.
+These notes have been produced by Prof Paul Crowther (Hicks E43) and are intended to support and complement (not replace) lectures for the thermal topic of PHY11006.
+Both these notes and lecture slides have been adapted from material produced by previous lecturers of this topic (Dr Rhoda Hawkins; Dr Susan Cartwright) and formatted in [Jupyter Book format](https://jupyterbook.org).
+The current syllabus was set in 2023/24, and involved the addition of a few sections (e.g. mean free path) while others (e.g. Stirling and Rankine engines) were dropped from asessment. though the syllabus remains largely unchanged overall.
+Relevant content from University Physics with Modern Physics textbook (available electronically via Blackboard) are Chapter 17-20.

 # What is thermal physics?